 Perceiving Functional Axis:

 It all comes down to appearances with Jafar.
 He does not like to be thought of or treated as beneath other people.
 He reacts badly to being slighted or put “in his place” because he “over-reached.”
-He craves power and adulation, to be admired, and is convinced he deserves the sultan’s chair.
+If you make him emotional, he will make foolish and short-sighted decisions just to prove you wrong, because he needs others to feel impressed by him.
+Jafar craves power and adulation, to be admired, and is convinced he deserves the sultan’s chair.
 He maintains a sense of calm unless others infer he’s beneath him.
-He is calmly assertive and aggressive, and enjoys controlling other people and seeking power.
-His 4 wing is pretentious and elitist, wants the best, and is more about fulfilling his own ambitions than serving others.
+He is calmly assertive and aggressive, and enjoys controlling other people and seeking power, but he can also be emotionally reactive, self-absorbed, hysterical, self-pitying, and full of envious anger toward those who have made him feel small.